toliva/ConnectivityContent/apis/02-Product Management/01-Product-API/02-reference.md

 The PATCH logic only applies to first (top) level elements/objects of the [room type](#/definitions/RoomTypeDTO).
 Partners can decide to include any number of these top level elements/objects, and any elements/objects not included will be ignored/untouched.
 If a partner includes any array or complex object (such as name, age categories or max occupancy), these objects will need to be fully specified with all the desired elements/attributes/object changes, as they are treated as full overlay.

 First-level elements/objects not provided in the input will remain unchanged.
 Some top-level elements can be removed.
 To do so, you have to explicitly specify it in the JSON message, as null.
-For array types, you need to provided a "null" or empty array value.
+For array types, you need to provide a "null" or empty array value.

 Also note that all validation rules are applied on the complete updated room type data.
 For instance, only providing a `ageCategories` that has no "Adult" category will yield the appropriate error response.